-Visit Meiji Shrine where you can feel the soul of Japan and boost your luck.
-The Chinju-no-mori (forest of the village shrine), located about 1-minute walk from Harajuku Station, the a “Michelin 3-star tourist place” of Tokyo.
+Visit the Meiji Shrine where you can feel the soul of Japan and boost your luck.
+The Chinju-no-mori (forest of the village shrine), which is located about a 1-minute walk from Harajuku Station, is the a “Michelin 3-star tourist place” of Tokyo.
 It has the highest number of worshipers during Hatsumode (New Year’s visit) in Japan.
 It is famous as one of the power spots in Tokyo and has a lot of interesting places!

 Entrance to Meiji Shrine!
 A commemorative photo in front of the Torii

 From Harajuku Station, you can see the Torii after crossing the Jingu-bashi bridge.
 A Torii is a barrier that separates the secular world from the shrine where Gods live.
 Take a bow and pass through the Torii.
 It is a basic manner to lower your head when entering or leaving the precinct.
 Before you leave, right before the Torri, turn to face the shrine, take a bow and pass through the Torii.

 As the central of Sando (approach to the Shrine) is the way of the God, it is better to walk at the side of the road.
 After you walk pass the Torii and proceed to the South Sando, there is the Otorii.
 The Otorii, the symbol of Meiji Shrine, is the biggest wooden Torii in Japan.

 Healing moment at the Nakaniwa (courtyard)